RosettaCommons/documentation/rosetta_basics/scoring/VoidsPenaltyEnergy.md

 The default behaviour of the ```voids_penalty``` score term is to do nothing during regular scoring -- _i.e._ this score term returns 0 by default during scoring, and serves only to guide the packer to good solutions with no voids.
 However, the user may optionally enable ```voids_penalty``` during regular scoring either with the ```-score:voids_penalty_energy_disabled_except_during_packing false``` flag.
 In this case, whenever the pose is scored, the following steps will occur:

 1. A voxel grid (default 0.5 Angstroms voxel size) is overlaid upon the pose.
-2. Voxels are classifed as "buried" or "not buried" based on the method of sidechain neihgbour cones, as described above.
+2. Voxels are classified as "buried" or "not buried" based on the method of sidechain neighbour cones, as described above.
 The volume of the buried voxels, ```V```, is computed and stored.
 3. For each residue, the number of buried voxels overlapping the residue are counted to compute the buried volume of the residue.
 The sum of the buried volumes of all residues, ```v```, is computed and stored.
 4. A quadratic penalty function ```( V - v )^2``` is computed and returned.